 Spellings will be handed out every Friday, ready for the test the following Friday.
 Year 3/4 are expected to learn 108 curriculum words over the academic year.
 The children will cover the same spellings 3/4 times over the academic year to ensure the spelling pattern is embedded.
 Please encourage your child to practise these spellings as it will really help within their literacy work.

-We will be expecting all our children to join their handwriting and will be practising every day in class.
+We will be expecting all our children to join their handwriting and will be practising regularly in class.
 If there is any opportunity at home where you could reinforce and practise handwriting that would be a great help.

 There are a wealth of grammar websites available for the children to practise spelling and grammar at home, here are just a few:

-During the first half term, the children will be reading Gobbolino the Witch’s Cat by Ursula Moray Williams in small groups with the class teacher on a weekly basis.
+Throughout this term, the children will be reading The Worst Witch by Jill Murphy in small groups with the class teacher on a weekly basis.